Native American Heritage Month

 Seen and Unseen: Representations of Native Americans in Art, Advertising, and Commerce

-An advertisement for an exhibit called Seen and Unseen
+An advertisement for an exhibit called Seen and Unseen.
+It features an artistic depiction of Native Americans next to a train.

 Exhibition curated by Kabl Wilkerson, Citizen Potawatomi Nation, PhD Student, Department of History, Harvard University and 2022 Pforzheimer Fellow, Harvard Library, through the support of Baker Library Special Collections, Harvard Business School and the Pforzheimer Fellowship, Harvard Library.